-The different colored rings represent how the azimuth view changes when you stand slightly askew from directly below the AP in 10 degree increments (Theta: 70, 80 and 90 degrees).
+The different colored rings represent how the azimuth view changes when you stand slightly askew from directly below the AP in 10-degree increments (Theta: 70, 80 and 90 degrees).

 How far from the AP these lines are drawn indicate how much gain the AP transmits in that direction.
-The scale is provided by increments of dBi starting at outside perimeter with 10, 5, 0, -5, -10, etc.
+The scale is provided by increments of dBi starting at the outside perimeter with 10, 5, 0, -5, -10, etc.

 The second type of plane patterns is the elevation plane diagrams.
 The elevation plane diagram represents a cross section of the antenna radiation pattern if you were to look at it from eye level with the access point from a particular angle on the horizon.

-Since most UniFi access points are designed to be mounted on the ceiling or wall, signal has been optimized for the direction opposite of the mounting side or in the direction facing the U symbol.
+Since most UniFi access points are designed to be mounted on the ceiling or wall, the signal has been optimized for the direction opposite of the mounting side or in the direction facing the U symbol.
 For that reason, Ubiquiti has opted to exclude the elevation from 90 - 270.